pidedirecto/pidedirectoapi/README.md

 ### 2021-12-01
 - API - Added externalProductId to changeProductPrice api
 - DOCS - Updated changeProductPrice section with the externalProductId information

+### 2022-03-15
+- API - Added didiFoodOrderId, uberEatsOrderId, rappiOrderId and app to orderCreated event
+- DOCS - Updated orderCreated section with the didiFoodOrderId, uberEatsOrderId, rappiOrderId and app information